kaciexx/FFXIV_Vibe_Plugin/README.md

 - Export/Import triggers.

 ## How to obtain your premium token ?
-You need to register on Patreon
+You need to register on [Patreon](https://www.patreon.com/kaciexx).
+Once registered you will receive your token (~15min) by email.
+Then you will need to copy/paste the token in the first tab of the plugin.

 ## Prerequisites
 - [FFXIV QuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).